gardener/landscaper/docs/deployer/container.md

 - The content of the Target referenced in `.spec.target` is stored in a file at the path given by the env var `TARGET_PATH`.
   - The file contains a json struct with two fields, `target` and `content`.
     The first one contains the actual target, as it was read from the cluster, marshalled into json.
     The second one contains the content of the target.
 If the target's `spec.secretRef` is set, this is the content of the resolved secret reference.
-Otherwise, the value is identical to the target's `spec.config`.
+Otherwise, the value is identical (JSON-wise) to the target's `spec.config`.

     **Example**